A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Implementation

 \subsubsection{Heuristic \texttt{H2}}

 The principle of the second heuristic is based on the observation in the analysis above.
-Similarly as in \texttt{H1} the idea is to ensure that certain component-pairs $(\lambda, s)$ is updated.
+Similarly as in \texttt{H1} the idea is to ensure that certain component-pairs $(\lambda, s)$ are updated.
 In particular, the components with the largest relative error of the ratio in the left-hand of (\ref{eq:cmpStepSizeAnalysis1}).
 However, the set of active constraints at the solution is unknown, instead all components which could have limited the step size in the previous iteration are considered in the selection.
-At iteration $k$, $k \ge 1$, at most $r$ indices in $\mathcal{U}_{r}$ of Proposition~\ref{prop:Uk} are replaced by the indices corresponding to the, at most, $r$ largest quantities of
+At iteration $k$, $k \ge 1$, $\mathcal{U}^k$ is based on $\mathcal{U}_{r}$ of Proposition~\ref{prop:Uk}, but at most $r$ indices are replaced by the indices corresponding to the, at most, $r$ largest quantities of

 where $\mathcal{H}^k = \{ i: \Delta \lambda^{k-1}_{i} <0 \land \frac{\lambda^{k-1}_{i}}{-\Delta \lambda^{k-1}_{i}} < 1 \} \cup \{ i: \Delta s^{k-1}_{i} <0 \land \frac{s^{k-1}_{i}}{-\Delta s^{k-1}_{i}} < 1 \}$.